Cecilia-xue/HyT-NAS/README.md

 </tbody></table>
 ## <a name="CitingHyT-NAS"></a>Citing HyT-NAS

-If you use Mask2Former in your research or wish to refer to the baseline results published in the [Model Zoo](MODEL_ZOO.md), please use the following BibTeX entry.
+If you use HyT-NAS in your research or wish to refer to the baseline results published in the [Model Zoo](MODEL_ZOO.md), please use the following BibTeX entry.

 ```BibTeX
 @article{xue20213d,